Expansion Enhances Refinery Output by 15%

 Strategic Importance of Pasadena Acquisition and Expansion

-Chevron acquired the Pasadena refinery from Petrobras America in 2019 for $350 million, at which time the facility had a crude processing capacity of just over 110,000 bpd.
-Since then, Chevron has invested in extensive upgrades, including the current retrofit, to boost output and adapt to changing market conditions.
-This expansion is expected to provide Chevron with greater flexibility to meet domestic demand for refined products, especially as the U.S. energy sector continues its transition to meet both traditional and renewable energy needs.
+Chevron acquired the Pasadena refinery from Petrobras America in 2019 for $350 million.
+At the time, the facility processed just over 110,000 bpd of crude.
+Since then, Chevron has made extensive upgrades, including the current retrofit.
+These upgrades are designed to boost output and adapt to shifting market demands.
+This expansion will help Chevron better meet domestic demand for refined products, especially as the U.S. energy sector transitions to include both traditional and renewable energy.

-The expanded refinery will also support Chevron’s retail operations in the U.S. Gulf Coast, where demand for refined products like gasoline, diesel, and jet fuel remains robust.
-By increasing capacity, Chevron aims to improve its competitive position in the region and bolster its integrated operations, which now include upstream oil extraction, refining, and marketing.
+The expanded refinery will also support Chevron’s retail operations in the U.S. Gulf Coast.
+In this region, demand for refined products such as gasoline, diesel, and jet fuel remains strong.
+With the increased capacity, Chevron aims to strengthen its competitive position and enhance its integrated operations, which include oil extraction, refining, and marketing.

 Phased Start-up and Long-term Goals

-Chevron’s Pasadena facility is one of five fully owned refineries in the U.S. The company’s other refineries are located in Richmond and El Segundo in California, Pascagoula in Mississippi, and Salt Lake City in Utah.
-The Pasadena upgrade is a key component of Chevron’s long-term refining strategy, which aims to enhance operational efficiency, expand capacity, and ensure the company remains a leading player in the energy sector.
+Chevron’s Pasadena facility, which is part of the refinery expansion, is one of five fully owned refineries in the U.S. The company’s other refineries are located in Richmond and El Segundo in California, Pascagoula in Mississippi, and Salt Lake City in Utah.
+The Pasadena refinery expansion is a key component of Chevron’s long-term refining strategy, which aims to enhance operational efficiency, expand capacity, and ensure the company remains a leading player in the energy sector.

 Leave a Reply